suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 ## Give it a try!

 To test if this works we can use both the `POST /api/Users` and `POST /api/Sessions` endpoints from Insomnia.
-First we can create a user, then we can try the same `email` and `password` to the `Sessions` endpoint and see if we get back a valid response.
-Try an invalid password, or an email address that doesn't correspond to an account to see the error messages.
+First, we can create a user, then we can try the same `email` and `password` to the `Sessions` endpoint and see if we get back a valid response.
+Try an invalid password or an email address that doesn't correspond to an account to see the error messages.

 Next up we'll connect the user interface to these controllers.